nickeubank/unifyingdatascience/docs/html/_sources/index.rst.txt

 Welcome to Unifying Data Science!
 =================================

-Hello, and welcome to the course site for IDS 701!
+Hello, and welcome to the course site for Duke IDS 701!

-The aim of the course is three-fold.

 The first portion of the course will provide an application-focused introduction to *causal inference*, the art and science of using statistical data to make causal statements about the world.
 Our approach will be rooted in the potential outcomes framework, and will cover a range of methods of statistical inference including randomized experiments, pre-post analysis, differences-in-differences, and instrumental variables.
 In addition, we will also discuss concepts like the distinction between internal and external validity, and the limitations of estimating Average Treatment Effects.

 In the second portion of the course, we will then pivot to developing a conceptual framework for understanding the relationship between the many tools that are currently taught under the "data science" umbrella.
 This course takes the view that data science is fundamentally about answering questions with data, and so is organized around helping students identify different classes of questions (descriptive, causal, and predictive).
-Over the course of the semester, we will explore each of these types of questions in turn, learning which tools are appropriate for each, and what what pitfalls are common to efforts to answer each type of question.
+Over the course of the semester, we will explore each of these types of questions in turn, learning which tools are appropriate for each, and what pitfalls are common to efforts to answer each type of question.

 Finally, over the semester students will conduct a complete data science project themselves.
 Data science is a fundamentally applied field, and so while it is important students have the conceptual framework described above to make sense of the world of data science, there is no substitute for learning to put these principles into action through practice.
 These projects will be developed incrementally over the course of the semester with instructor guidance.
 By the end of the semester, students will have picked a topic area, developed a (tractable) question, decided what an answer to that question would actually look like, developed a work plan for generating that answer, and executed and presented their project, and then iterated the project based on feedback from their initial presentation.
 For MIDS students, this will serve as a "capstone-project with training wheels" to prepare students for their second-year Capstone projects with external partners.
 And this project should provide all students with a portfolio piece they can present to potential future employers.

+Throughout the course, we will also be consistently returning to a few themes, chief among them the importance of developing a skeptical mindset.
+This is a core data science skill, but one that students do not always have the opportunity to practice.
+In this course, we will discuss *and practice* approaching our data, our code, our statistical models, and the interpretations of others from a constructive but skeptical perspective.

 Pre-Requisites for Non-MIDS Students
 ------------------------------------